lightly-ai/NvidiaTAOActiveLearning/README.md

 For a full set of instructions, check out the [docs](https://docs.lightly.ai/docs/install-lightly).

-### 1.2 Set up Nvidia TAO <a name=tlt>
+### 1.2 Set up Nvidia TAO <a name=tao>

-To install the Nvidia Transfer Learning Toolkit, follow [these instructions](https://docs.nvidia.com/metropolis/TLT/tlt-user-guide/text/requirements_and_installation.html).
+To install Nvidia TAO, follow [these instructions](https://docs.nvidia.com/tao/tao-toolkit/text/tao_toolkit_quick_start_guide.html#tao-toolkit-package-content).
 If you want to use custom scripts for training and inference, you can skip this part.

-Setting up Nvidia TLT can be done in a few minutes and consists of the following steps:
+Setting up Nvidia TAO can be done in a few minutes and consists of the following steps:
 1. Install [Docker](https://www.docker.com/).
 2. Install [Nvidia GPU driver](https://www.nvidia.com/Download/index.aspx?lang=en-us) v455.xx or above.
 3. Install [nvidia docker2](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).